 Are all ServSafe Manager classes the same regardless of provider and does pricing vary from company to company?

 Classes are different at just about every place.
-Some might predominantly use aids like videos or games, for example, while others may focus more on both in-depth discussion of the material in each chapter and utilizing study exercises for reinforcement.
+Some might predominantly use aids like games or videos, for example, while others may focus more on in-depth, chapter-by-chapter discussion of the material and the utilization of study exercises for reinforcement.
 RVA Food Safety does more of the latter.
 You can always ask any instructor how they do things.
 Pricing varies from company to company for sure, so it's wise to shop carefully.

-How long does it take to get my results and how do I receive my actual certificate?
+How long does it take to get results from one of your group class sessions and how do I receive my actual certificate?

-About 4-7 days.
-Students leave class with detailed instructions for printing their certificates from the ServSafe web site.
-RVA Food Safety is always ready, of course, to help any students who experience difficulty with this.
+Typically 3-5 business days.
+Students leave class with detailed instructions for printing their certificates directly from the ServSafe web site.
+RVA Food Safety is always available, of course, to help any students experiencing difficulty with this.